deeplearning4j/deeplearning4j/gettingstarted.md

         Windows
         See http://icl.cs.utk.edu/lapack-for-windows/lapack/

-3. Install either from source or Maven central.
+3. Install DL4J either from source or from Maven central.
 Below are the source instructions.
-Add the below dependency coordinates in to your pom, otherwise.
+Add the below dependency coordinates in to your Project Object Model (POM).

          git clone https://github.com/agibsonccc/java-deeplearning